convey-stack/Convey.Docs/docs/HTTP.md

 ## Options
 * `type` - sets the `IHttpClient` message handler, if none is specified then the default handler will be used, other possible values: `consul`, `fabio`.
 * `retries` - number of HTTP request retries using an exponential backoff.
-* `services` - dictionary (map) of `service_name:service_url` values that can be used to invoke the other web services without a need to hardcode the configuration URLs, especially useful when service discovery mechanism or load balancer are available.
+* `services` - dictionary (map) of `service_name:service_url` values that can be used to invoke the other web services without a need to hardcode the configuration URLs, especially useful when service discovery mechanism or load balancer is available.

 ### appsettings.json